nikitagolovchenko/generator-scaffolder/generators/app/templates/base/README.md

 ```
 To preview builded assets, for example.
 Used module `serve` under the hood.

-2. Prettify HTML after compilation
+2. Pretify HTML after compilation
 ```
 #Using npm
-npm run prettify:html
+npm run pretify:html

 #Using yarn
-yarn prettify:html
+yarn pretify:html
 ```
-Uses Prettier to prettify HTML files from `dist` folder (for example, if you don't need minified HTML files after build process and `minify` option set to `true`).
+Uses Prettier to pretify HTML files from `dist` folder (for example, if you don't need minified HTML files after build process and `minify` option set to `true`).
 Can be used only after compilation process.

 **_Dont use `npm` and `yarn` in the same project - this can lead to unnexpected results_**